- Case studies

 A successful partnership project to create and launch winningendeavours.org, a searchable website of London's Olympic history which contains over 1,700 images relating to the 1908 and 1948 Olympics and to London Olympians and London sports.

-Led by Archives for London Ltd (AfL), Winning Endeavours is web-based project developed in partnership with the British Library and London Metropolitan Archives (LMA) who provided management support and capacity, including recruiting project staff.
+Led by Archives for London Ltd (AfL), Winning Endeavours was a web-based project developed in partnership with the British Library and London Metropolitan Archives (LMA) who provided management support and capacity, including recruiting project staff.
 The project was carefully constructed to fill a gap in resources, bringing them together in a convenient and accessible form within the HLF Your Heritage limit of £50,000.

 A series of outreach events were also held aimed at encouraging a greater public understanding of the achievements of UK athletes who have taken part in past games, and in stimulating contributions to the People's Record.